chrisalexander/blog/_posts/2010-05-06-today-is-the-general-election-theres-no-excuse-not-to-vote.md

 ---
 layout: post
 heading: 'Today is the General Election.
-There's no excuse not to vote.'
+Theres no excuse not to vote.'
 categories: life
 ---